You may be wondering, “can I use cinnamon for acid reflux?”

 Ceylon cinnamon, preferred for its safety, is referred to as “true” cinnamon (R).
 This type of cinnamon is also a bit more expensive than other kinds of cinnamon.

-You should know that the most common culinary variety available in the United States is not true cinnamon but is Cassia cinnamon.
+You should know that the most common culinary variety available in the United States is not true cinnamon but Cassia cinnamon is.